Why is Checking Credit Scores Important?Published on February 24, 2022 by CreditFresh

 - A hard credit inquiry for a credit product you didn’t apply for

-- Any installment loan, credit card, or line of credit you didn’t open
+- Any information about credit accounts you didn’t open, such as for an installment loan, a credit card, or a line of credit

 Identity theft may come as a complete surprise to some people.
 But to others, there may be other things that tip them off.

-Here are some of the warning signs on a credit report that a criminal has compromised your credit:
+Here are some of the warning signs that a criminal has compromised your credit:

 - Unusual purchases on your line of credit or credit card

-- A cash advance you didn’t use was drawn from your credit card
+- A record of a cash advance you didn’t use was drawn from your credit card

 The benefit of credit checking for fraud is that you’ll be ready to fight back.

 If you suspect you’ve been a victim of identity fraud, contact one of the major credit agencies right away.
 They’ll place a fraud alert on your profile, so it’s harder for an identity thief to open additional accounts in your name.